lucasrodes/whatstk/README.md

 # whatstk

 We aim to create a robust and powerful library that provides a set of tools to analyse chat logs of WhatsApp and possibly detect hidden patterns.
+Currently, it only parses the data in a suitable format and displays basic information of the chat log.

 ## Run